astropy/astropy/docs/modeling/new.rst

         ParametricModel.__init__(self, self.param_names, ndim=1, outdim=1, param_dim=param_dim)

 Parametric models can be linear or nonlinear in a regression sense.
-The default value of the `~astropy.models.core.Model.linear` attribute is True.
+The default value of the `~astropy.modeling.core.Model.linear` attribute is True.
-The `~astropy.models.core.Model.ndim` attribute stores the number of input variables the model expects..
-The `~astropy.models.core.Model.outdim` attribute stores the number of output variables returned after evaluating the model.
+The `~astropy.modeling.core.Model.ndim` attribute stores the number of input variables the model expects..
+The `~astropy.modeling.core.Model.outdim` attribute stores the number of output variables returned after evaluating the model.
 These two attributes are used with composite models.
 Each parameter must be defined as a private attribute of the model class.
-Parameters are instances of `~astropy.models.parameters.Parameter` class which takes as arguments the name of the parameter, its value, the instance of the class and the number of parameter sets.
+Parameters are instances of `~astropy.modeling.parameters.Parameter` class which takes as arguments the name of the parameter, its value, the instance of the class and the number of parameter sets.